If you want to get more traffic and sales to your ecommerce website, then on-page SEO is a critical first step.

 Search engine bots will discover your pages and products on your website based on a clear internal linking structure that is easy to follow — and not too deep.

-The rule of thumb for search engines and visitors is to have everything within three clicks.
-So think about how people come to your homepage.
-They should only have to make a maximum of three clicks to get to any product on your website.
+The rule of thumb for search engines and visitors is to make sure people can reach everything within three clicks.
+From the homepage, they should only have to make a maximum of three clicks to get to any product on your website.

 The name of your product is important.
 In most cases, it’s also used in the SEO title and URL of your product page.
 This is why you may want to consider adding a common search term or keyword phrase to your products.

-For example, if you are t-shirts, be sure to include t-shirt or tee in the product name.
+For example, if you are selling T-shirts, be sure to include “T-shirt” or “tee” in the product name.
 That way, the keyword also ends up in the SEO title and URL.